 - 3.5% of property sale price in down payment

-- Debt-to-income ratio not to exceed 41%
+- Back-end debt-to-income ratio up to 41%

 - Consistent employment over the past two years